survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 const demoPage = req('./demo.md');
 ```

 This information is enough for generating an entire site.
-And this is what I've done with [Antwar](https://github.com/antwarjs/antwar).
+And this is what I’ve done with [Antwar](https://github.com/antwarjs/antwar).
 You can find a more elaborate example in that static site generator.

 The technique can be useful for other purposes, such as testing or adding files for webpack to watch.
 In that case, you would set up a `require.context` within a file which you then point to through a webpack `entry`.